arnbme/nyckelharpa/README.md

 3. How to Force Arm, a two step process: Arming that fails normally, then Arming again within 15 seconds
 * Arm system as you would normally.
 When there is an open contact sensor monitored by Nyckelharpa, the system will not arm as is normal for HSM
 * At the initial arm fail: any defined keypads beep twice, Talker issues an alert message including the open sensor(s) and the 15 second forced rearm time
-* Arming the system again, after a minimum of 3 seconds, to a maximum of 15 seconds from the initial arming failure, forces the HSM system to Arm
+* Arming the system again, after a minimum of 3 seconds, to a maximum of 15 seconds from the initial arming failure, forces the HSM system to Arm.
+When using the Centralitex Keypad driver an "Arming Forced" message is issued.

 [:arrow_up_small: Back to top](#top)
 <a name="modefix"></a>